-Because of the difficulty of replacing catalysts most modern wood burners have an integral secondary combustion chamber which mixes the exhaust gases with preheated fresh air to burn off otherwise wasted fuel.
+Because of the difficulty of replacing catalysts most modern wood burners have an integral secondary combustion chamber that mixes the exhaust gases with preheated fresh air to burn off otherwise wasted fuel.

 The end result is similar to the Catalytic wood burner, with much-reduced emissions and increased fuel efficiency.

 Usually called cleanburn.
-These are designed to work at a high temperature (1000°f + ) in order to burn any combustible gases and particulates produced by the stove resulting in cleaner emissions.
+These are designed to work at a high temperature (1000°f + ) to burn any combustible gases and particulates produced by the stove resulting in cleaner emissions.